A GDPR & Data Protection Advisory Note

 - Don’t skip doing security diligence or implementing appropriate contractual processing safeguards for vendors you bring in to provide COVID-19 related support.
 It’s important to have a clear picture of their security strengths and weaknesses and put robust terms in place, even if there is pressure to complete on-boarding.

-- Monitoring employees whilst they are homeworking needs to be considered carefully.
+- Monitoring employees whilst they are homeworking during the COVID-19 pandemic needs to be considered carefully.
 Home IP addresses will be considered as personal data and therefore it is difficult to monitor employees on an anonymised basis.
 You should undertake a data protection impact assessment (DPIA) to help you identify any data protection risks from monitoring employees from home.

 Communicating with customers